[ the actual title of this page:]|

 The following are excerpts from the Amazon.com editorials about Adolf Hitler's "Mein Kampf" (which means "My Struggle").

 "As Hitler's power increased, pressure was put on all party members to buy the book.
 Gradually this pressure was extended to all elements of the German population.
 Soon Mein Kampf was even being passed out to newlywed couples as a gift.
 Ironically, and frighteningly, by the time Hitler came to power on January 30, 1933, what has been considered by many to be the most satanic book ever written was running neck and neck with the Bible at the top of the German bestseller lists."
+The poster promoting it in 1938 boasted of 4 million copies in circulation, in a country of about 60 million inhabitants.

-In his excellent introduction to this definitive American translation of Mein Kampf, Konrad Heiden writes: "For years Mein Kampf stood as proof of the blindness and complacency of the world.
+In his excellent introduction to his definitive American translation of the book, Konrad Heiden writes: "For years Mein Kampf stood as proof of the blindness and complacency of the world.
 For in its pages Hitler announced – long before he came to power – a program of blood and terror in a self-revelation of such overwhelming frankness that few among its readers had the courage to believe it. . .
 That such a man could go so far toward realizing his ambitions, and – above all – could find millions of willing tools and helpers; that is a phenomenon the world will ponder for centuries to come."

 Alfred Rosenberg, who was the head of Hitler's Nazi ideological education published a book entitled "Myth of the Twentieth Century" which the Vatican found objectionable enough to be put on the Index.
 He proved that it was still possible to get the church upset enough to get that distinction.